biplobmanna/zrunner/README.md

 - [x] project name
 - [x] setup git
 - [x] python check running services in os
-- [ ] create table in sqlite db for each service
+- [x] create table in sqlite db for each service
+- [x] read latest from table
+- [x] insert row into table
+- [x] execute a command in background
+- [x] get pid and entry in table
+- [ ] needs extensive testing to see that pid + 1 is that of the executed command since pid belongs to the spawned shell
+- [ ] create a multi-core test to check this out
 - [ ] test each service to see if they're running
 - [ ] restart them if they need to be restarted
 - [ ] entry to db